kae3g/aws-eks-alpine-nix/docs/08-sustainable-living/helen-atthowe-ecological-farming.md

-# Helen Atthowe's Ecological Garden: A Gentle Fable 💙
+# 🌙 A Digital Garden of Infinite Possibilities
 ![Parametric Flower](parametric-flower-compressed.png)

 *Once upon a time, in a land where the soil whispered secrets and the plants